 Some examples of negligent conduct from drivers that contribute to car collisions include:

 - The use of drugs and alcohol

 - Failure to yield the right of way

 - Unsafe left turns

 - Unsafe U-turns

 - Failure to maintain a vehicle in a safe condition

 Other things that often contribute to crashes in the Dallas-Fort Worth area include road defects, road construction, congested roadways, weather, and limited visibility.

 Common Types of Car Accident Injuries

 No matter what type of car accident you have been in, the resulting injuries can be catastrophic.
-Our attorneys will be there to help you get compensation for each and every one.
+Our attorneys will help you get compensation for all your injuries.